rperez-rosario/HPCalculatorChess/README.md

          te (view.)
 a_ppi:   Processes user or i.a. input and
          affects the game's current state
-         accordingly (controller.)
+         accordingly (controller.)</pre>

-// This program was designed, implemented and
-// tested during  the  2020  global  COVID-19
-// pandemic in  Brooklyn and  Manhattan, NYC,
+This program was designed, implemented and tested during  the  2020  global  COVID-19 pandemic in  Brooklyn and  Manhattan, NYC,
-// U.S.A.
+U.S.A.
 Please remember to  wear your mask!